Fence Post Repair: When Your Yard’s Backbone Needs a Chiropractor

 For extra strength, some pros use glue with screws.
 This can cut down on the number of screws needed.

-Detailed Screw Placement Guidelines
+Detailed Drywall Screw Spacing Guidelines

 Two chicago handyman perform overhead ceiling drywall installation which requires more screws per sheet than wall installation